jbhall4291/fan-finder/README.md

    npx expo start
    ```

 7. [Download the Expo Go app](https://expo.dev/expo-go) and scan the generated QR code with your either your Camera app on iOS / directly within the Expo Go app on Andoid.
-The app will build to your device within 20 seconds or so, but please bear in mind the backend is hosted on a free tier of Render so may take a few seconds to wake up on using the forum or chat features.
+The app will build to your device within 20 seconds or so, but please bear in mind the backend is hosted on a free tier of Render so may take a few seconds to wake up on first use of the forum or chat features.

 8. Enjoy! 🎉